-Employees seem to have the habit of procrastinating or completely forgetting their timesheets.
+Employees seem to have the habit of procrastinating or completely forgetting their time tracking spreadsheets.
 It’s not always their fault, though.
 They could be so focused on beating deadlines that they neglect their reports.
 While this doesn’t happen to everyone all the time, you’ll have at least one worker who forgets to submit in time.

 It gets worse if your payment system is designed to settle wages in batches.
-One delayed timesheet submission could cause an accounting nightmare.
+One delayed time tracking spreadsheet submission could cause an accounting nightmare.

 Now, you may wonder, “How do I get my employees to submit timesheets on time?”
 Well, you can use automated timesheet reminders.
 These prompts are now standard practice.
 They also add a layer to the timesheet approval workflow.